RavenousLegs

 Nishat Bagh accessible through Dal Lake

-Nishat Bagh is a famous Mughal garden.
-The garden opens at 08:00 am.
-I was there before time!
-We parked our shikhara on one of the sides at the bank of the lake and walked upto the garden across the road.
-I had omlette from the road side stall and waited for the gates to open.
-It wasn't the best time for the blossoms in the garden.
-But I had fun posing like the old actresses for pictures (which I won't post here) as per the instructions from my guide - the Shikhara rider.
-I sometimes get out of my comfort zone to do things like this, just to build a bond with the locals.
+Nishat Bagh, a renowned Mughal garden, welcomes visitors from 08:00 am onwards.
+I arrived early, parking our shikhara on one of the sides near the lake’s bank.
+We crossed the road and entered the garden.
+I had an omelette from a roadside stall and waited patiently for the gates to open.
+While the blossoms weren’t in full bloom yet, I had a blast posing like old actresses for pictures, following the instructions from my guide, the Shikhara rider.
+Sometimes, I step out of my comfort zone to engage with locals and build connections.

 Nishat Garden/Bagh by shikhara